henryphilbrook02/TF2_Backpack_Finder/README.md

 Minimum Value: This is the minimum value that you want a back pack to have.
 If you only want inventories at or over $300 put 300 in that box.

 All the inventories found will be output in the SteamDB.accdb which is an access databse file for those who do not know.
+I realize not everyone will have an access db account but there are free accdb readers and this data can be imported into excel.